Friday August 1, 2014 at 7:07 AM | 4 Comments

 If you plan to vacation in Monterey County for several days, be sure to make reservations with Glen Oaks, the owners of Big Sur Roadhouse, Adobe Motor Lodge and the adorable Oak Tree Cottages – no televisions, no pets, no smoking, no problem.

 Finally, what’s a visit to Monterey Bay without a trip into Carmel Valley?
 As I mentioned, my parents retired to Carmel back in 1980.
 When they sold their Carmel Valley condo and bought a house with an ocean view, I lamented leaving the sunshine of Carmel Valley – first world problems, I know!
 I’m a wannabe Carmel resident living on a freelance travel writer’s salary – these two do not go hand in hand.

 Quail Lodge and Golf Club – where my husband and I held our wedding reception many moons ago – is one of the best value hotels on the Monterey Peninsula.
 Great rooms and a location that can’t be beat, guaranteed romance.
 They also serve really good crab cakes at Edgar’s Restaurant.

-Article and photos by Food & Wine Writer Nancy D. Brown.
-I was a guest of Cancun Riviera Maya Wine & Food Fest.
+What are your favorite Monterey County, California restaurants?
+Article and all photos, except Passionfish scallops, by Food & Wine Writer Nancy D. Brown.
+I was a guest of Monterey County Convention & Visitors Bureau for restaurant review purposes.
 All opinions are my own.